 Dear Bankruptcy Adviser,

-Will my kids be responsible to pay my debts after I die?
+Will my kids be responsible for paying my debts after I die?

-Your children are not responsible to pay your debts after you die.
+Your children are not responsible for paying your debts after you die.
 That is the short answer.
-The reason this is an important topic is that you want to be sure creditors have no reason to try and collect on your kids.
+The reason this is an important topic is that you want to make sure creditors have no grounds to attempt to collect on your kids.

-- Same name, different person: This situation is very common when a father and son have the same name and the father's account appears on the son's credit report.
-The Social Security numbers are different, but creditors can still aggressively -- and illegally -- try to collect from Junior for Senior's debts.
+- Same name, different person: This situation is very common when a father and son have the same name and the father’s account appears on the son’s credit report.
+The Social Security numbers are different, but creditors can still aggressively — and illegally — attempt to collect from Junior for Senior’s debts.

-- Unauthorized accounts: It is always heartbreaking to see a parent with bad credit use his or her child's good credit to get loans.
+- Unauthorized accounts: It is always painful to see a parent with lousy credit use his or her child’s good credit to get loans.
 Many times, the parent opened the account when the child was a minor.
 While the child can prove that he or she never opened the card, the cost could be quite high.
-Even worse, the child only learns of the account when it is delinquent and the creditor is calling or suing for payment.
+Even worse, the child learns of the account only when it is delinquent and the creditor is calling or suing for payment.